The Matrix Revolutions: Plot

-The Logos is besieged by machines guarding Machine City.
+The Logos approaches Machine City and is besieged by machines.
 Neo shuts several of them down using his newfound powers but passes out from exhaustion.
-To avoid their attackers, Trinity flies above them, briefly glimpsing the open sky before crashing into a building.
-Impaled by debris, Trinity declares her love for Neo before dying.
-Neo enters the Machine City and encounters the leadership of the machines in the form of the "Deus Ex Machina."
-(Note: The "Deus Ex Machina" is mentioned in the credits for the film—Not to be confused with the plot device of the same name : Deus ex Machina) Neo warns that Smith threatens both the machine and human worlds.
-He offers to stop Smith in exchange for peace with Zion.
-The Deus Ex Machina agrees, and the Sentinels stop the attack on Zion.
+To avoid their attackers, Trinity flies above them, briefly glimpsing the open sky before crashing.
+Impaled in the crash, Trinity declares her love for Neo before dying.
+Neo enters the Machine City and encounters the machine leader, the "Deus Ex Machina".
+(Note: The "Deus Ex Machina" is mentioned in the credits for the film—Not to be confused with the plot device of the same name : Deus ex Machina) Neo warns them that Smith threatens both the machine and human worlds.
+He offers to stop Smith in exchange for peace between humans and machines.
+The Deus Ex Machina agrees and the Sentinels pause their attack on Zion.

-The machines plug Neo into the Matrix, whose population has now been entirely assimilated by Smith.
-The Smith with the Oracle's powers steps forth, telling Neo he has foreseen his own victory.
-After a protracted fight, Smith says "everything that has a beginning has an end," repeating what the Oracle said to Neo.
-Neo appears to concede defeat and allows himself to be assimilated.
-Outside the Matrix, the machines send a surge of energy into Neo's body, which inside the Matrix causes the Neo-Smith clone, then all the other Smith clones, to be destroyed, killing Neo while restoring the Oracle and everyone else who was assimilated.
-The Sentinels withdraw from Zion, Morpheus and Niobe embrace, and the city rejoices.
-The machines carry Neo's body away.
+The machines plug Neo into the Matrix, whose population of humans and programs has now been entirely assimilated by Smith.
+The Smith-assimilated Oracle confronts Neo, having foreseen that he will be the one to defeat Neo.
+After a protracted fight, Smith recalls a vision and tells Neo that "everything that has a beginning has an end", unknowingly repeating what the Oracle had said to Neo earlier.
+This appears to cause Neo to concede defeat and allow himself to be assimilated.
+In the Machine City, pulses of energy surge into Neo's body, which destroys Smith-assimilated Neo and all the Smiths in the Matrix.
+This seemingly kills Neo but restores everyone else in the Matrix, including the Oracle.
+The Sentinels withdraw from Zion and the city rejoices.

-The Matrix is rebooted, and the Architect meets the Oracle in a park, scolding her for having "played a dangerous game."
-They agree that the peace will last "as long as it can" and that those who desire to leave the Matrix will be allowed their freedom.
-The Oracle tells Sati that she thinks they will see Neo again.
-Seraph asks the Oracle if she knew this would happen.
-She replies that she did not know, but she believed.
+The Matrix is rebooted.
+The Architect confronts the Oracle, scolding her for having "played a dangerous game", but begrudgingly concedes that those who desire to leave the Matrix will be freed.
+After the Architect leaves, Seraph asks the Oracle if she had always known Neo would save them.
+She replies that she did not, but she believed.